Registered Charity Number 1161587

 Rules for the draw will be listed on raffle tickets and explained in any mailings we send out with raffle tickets included.
 The full written rules will be available on request.

-All draws will be drawn at BBRF’s Head Office premises in clear sight of volunteers - conducted at random using a blind draw.
+All draws will be drawn at BBRF’s premises or event, in clear sight of volunteers - conducted at random using a blind draw.

 Winners will be contacted by post, email or telephone no later than two weeks after the draw date.
 A list of the results will also published on the website.
 Winner’s information will be available on request.